Please be aware that things may be slightly different in our venues at the moment. To keep up to date with the most current guidelines click here.

 What happens if there is no space available?

 At busy times, there might not be a space available in your preferred class.
-If this is the case you can go on our waiting list and will be contacted when a space becomes available.
+If this is the case we will let you know and you can keep checking our online timetable which has the latest availability on it.

 How do I cancel my direct debit?